odedigo/node-secured-api/README.md

 3. Create a new task
 4. Update an existing task
 5. Delete a task
+6. Create a user
+7. Retrieve a specific user, by its id

 # Authentication

 To access the API, an application must first get a token using an HTTP GET request to `/api/auth/`.
-The HTTP header should be
+The Content-Type HTTP header should be

     Content-Type: application/x-www-form-urlencoded

 and the body should include the username and password data (as if sent from an HTML form)

     logemail=<email urlencoded>&logpassword=<password urlencoded>

+Example:  logemail=someone%40gmail.com&logpassword=1%3C234%3C

 If successful, the API returns `200` with a Json in the HTTP body